flintprocessor/Flint/README.md

 #### `prehooks`

 Prehook scripts.
 These scripts will be executed in sequence before the variables are processed.
-Scripts can use `FLINT_TEMPLATE_HOME` and `FLINT_ + each variable name` environment variable.
+Scripts can use `FLINT_OUTPUT_PATH` and `FLINT_ + each variable name` environment variable.
 This field is optional.

 #### `posthooks`

 Posthook scripts.
 These scripts will be executed in sequence after the variables are processed.
-Scripts can use `FLINT_TEMPLATE_HOME` and `FLINT_ + each variable name` environment variable.
+Scripts can use `FLINT_OUTPUT_PATH` and `FLINT_ + each variable name` environment variable.
 This field is optional.

 ### template